rachaelfinch/rachaelfinch.GitHub.io/SQL Bank Project.md

 ![Question 10](/images/M4_Q10.jpg)

 Here we are, with Viet Nam coming in 1st place for owing the most amount of money to the IDA for these projects.

+### Major Findings

+1. The total due to the IDA in this current snapshot for loans is grants is over $197 billion.
+2. Ukraine owes the most to the IDA for their PEACE in Ukraine Project, $1,024,995,109.66.
+3. The average service charge rate for all the loans and grants is 0.9298
+4. There are 289 projects for road construction, roadways, and highways. *Wildcard used to find any word combinations using road and highway.
+5. The total amount originally approved to loan out for these specific projects was over $6 billon.